liferay-search/liferay-docs/en/user/articles/110-collaboration/04-adaptive-media/06-migrating-dm-thumbnails.markdown

 [TOC levels=1-4]

-@product@ automatically generates thumbnails for images in Documents and Media.
+@sharepoint@ automatically generates thumbnails for images in Documents and Media.
-Once you deploy the Adaptive Media app, however, @product@ doesn't display thumbnails until you migrate them to Adaptive Media.
+Once you deploy the Adaptive Media app, however, @sharepoint@ doesn't display thumbnails until you migrate them to Adaptive Media.
 This article walks you through this migration process.